Overview of our operations

-THE BAFOKENG RASIMONE PLATINUM MINE (BRPM) JOINT VENTURE IS LOCATED ON THE WESTERN LIMB OF THE BUSHVELD IGNEOUS COMPLEX
+ROYAL BAFOKENG PLATINUM'S OPERATIONS ARE LOCATED ON THE WESTERN LIMB OF THE BUSHVELD IGNEOUS COMPLEX

 RBPlat was created from the restructuring of the BRPM JV between Royal Bafokeng Holdings (RBH) and Anglo American Platinum (Amplats).
 This restructuring resulted in the ownership and control of the mining operations of the joint venture vesting in the Royal Bafokeng Nation, via its subsidiary RBPlat.

-Our operations include the Bafokeng Rasimone Platinum Mine (which consists of a North and South shaft), the Styldrift I project and the BRPM Concentrator complex.
-We have also completed a pre-feasibility on our Styldrift II exploration project to the east of our current Styldrift I project.
+Our operations include the Bafokeng Rasimone Platinum Mine (which consists of a North and South shaft), Styldrift, the BRPM Concentrator complex and the Maseve concentrator plant.
+We have also completed a pre-feasibility study on our Styldrift II exploration project to the east of Styldrift.

 The geology of the Bushveld Complex